jgiang15/game-tracker-app-api/README.md

-**Video Game Tracker App**
+**Game Tracker App**

 **Description:**
-This is an app designed to keep track and store the games/video games that a user has.
+This is an app designed to keep track and store the games/video games that a user has. users are able to create an account, log, update and delete any and all games that they have in their possession to this list to keep tack.

 **User stories:**